 Google is encouraging users to implement GA4 now, a full year before the changeover, because doing so will ensure that you have at least a year’s worth of data in GA4 for YoY comparisons once Universal Analytics is discontinued.
 The longer you don’t have it on your website, the less information you will have for running reports in 2023.

 As your website switches over to GA4, you should also expect to see significant drops in some metrics and significant increases in others as Analytics changes how it measures that data.

 It’s important to expect these changes beforehand and be aware that they don’t necessarily reflect a big change in how your website is performing.
 Here are some of the most significant differences you’re likely to see in your Analytics reports after switching to GA4:

 Sessions are going to go down

-Those familiar with Analytics have known about the importance of Sessions – a visit paid to your website by a single user – for some time now.
-The structure of how people interact with your website is broken down into Users, who interact with your website via multiple Sessions, which in turn can each contain multiple Pageviews, Events, and Conversions.
+Those familiar with Analytics have known about the importance of Sessions – a visit to your website by a single user – for some time now.
+The structure of how people interact with your website is broken down into Users, who visit your website in multiple Sessions, which can each contain multiple interactions such as Pageviews, Events, and Conversions.

 In Universal Analytics, the way data was collected and reported on was considered Session-centric – that is, it focused on the actions and behaviour that a user exhibited per Session.
 GA4, on the other hand, is User-centric, focusing on a user’s overarching experience across multiple devices, websites, and apps.9